WillieMaddox/Airbus_SDC_dup/RESEARCH.md

 ![Example5a](notebooks/figures/536356d11.jpg_88c2acaf8.jpg_15.jpg)

-Even though the number of unequal pixels is very large, it is visually obvious the two images are duplicates (i.e. same ship location, heading, cargo configuration).
+These two images are obviously duplicates (i.e. same ship location, heading, cargo configuration) but the number of unequal pixels is very large.
 Large differences in distance metrics therefore do not imply non-duplicates.
 What about the other way around?
 Take a look at the following two extremely cloudy images: